The Zepherina Veitch Memorial Lecture

-She is the former chair of The Iolanthe Midwifery Trust, and founder and chair of the All Wales Midwifery and Reproductive Health Research Forum.
+She is the founder and former chair of the All Wales Midwifery and Reproductive Health Research Forum.
 More recently, Billie became director of the WHO Collaborating Centre for Midwifery Development in Europe, based at Cardiff University.
 She also helped to set up the RCM oral history archive.

 She says: ‘We know that midwives need to feel valued and cared for themselves in order to provide compassionate and safe care, so we really do need to pay attention to how tough it is for midwives on the ground, and find ways to offer better support.

 ‘I think it’s my interest in ‘caring for the carer’ that really resonates with other midwives.
 The ideas for this research originated in clinical practice, and I’ve made sure that I’ve taken the findings back to midwifery education and practice.’

 She says becoming one of the RCM’s first fellows is ‘a huge honour’, and adds: ‘I hope that I can use the fellowship to carry on supporting midwives in their invaluable work, and hence improve care for women, babies and families.’